Quaggles/SwarmUI-FaceTools/README.md

 ## Usage

-### ReActor

 These parameters inject different nodes to the workflow based on the options selected.

 If `Face Image` is provided then face swap will be performed after image generation using the face/s in this image.

 If `Face Model` is set a saved Face Model is used to perform the face swap.
 Face Models can be created in the Comfy Workflow tab using the 'Save Face Model' node. `Face Image` takes priority over `Face Model` if both are set.

-If `Face Restore Model` is set then face restoration will be run after the face swap, if `Face Image` or `Face Model` were not provided it runs directly on the generated image similar to FaceRestoreCF.
+If `Face Restore Model` is set then face restoration will be run after the face swap, if `Face Image` or `Face Model` were not provided it runs directly on the generated image.
 If this option is 'None' then face restoration is skipped.

 If `Second Face Restore Model` (Advanced option) is set then a second face restore model will be run after the first.
 I found good results with codeformer-v0.1.0 first to fix distortions then GPEN-BFR-1024 as the second model to sharpen the result.

 If `Face Mask Model` is set the face swap and face restore will be masked so it doesn't effect overlapping features like hair.
 If the dropdown is empty download models from here: [YOLOv8 Segmentation models](https://github.com/hben35096/assets/releases/) and put them in `{SwarmUIModelRoot}/yolov8`

-`Face Boost` is described [here](https://github.com/Gourieff/comfyui-reactor-node?tab=readme-ov-file#051-alpha1)
+If `Face Boost` is set itr estores the face after the face swap but before transplanting on the generated image, can increase quality but results may vary.
+A side effect of enabling this with <b>Restore After Main</b> disabled with is that only one face in the image will be restored or swapped

 Many more parameters are available if you enable 'Advanced Options' at the bottom of the panel.
-All parameters have tooltips or read through the [ReActor readme](https://github.com/Gourieff/comfyui-reactor-node) for more info, you can also use 'Comfy Workflow/Import From Generate Tab' feature to see what the parameters are doing in the ComfyUI workflow.
+All parameters have tooltips or read through the [ReActor readme](https://github.com/Gourieff/ComfyUI-ReActor) for more info, you can also use 'Comfy Workflow/Import From Generate Tab' feature to see what the parameters are doing in the ComfyUI workflow.

-### FaceRestoreCF
-Unfortunately FaceRestoreCF cannot be installed with the 1 click button yet as it is awaiting a pull request to fix it.
-You can do basic face restoration with ReActor in the meantime, check the usage section above.
-If you really want FaceRestoreCF you can install it with ComfyUI manager manually.

-FaceRestoreCF does not automatically download the model, if the dropdown is empty you will need to download it manually [from here](https://github.com/sczhou/CodeFormer/releases/download/v0.1.0/codeformer.pth) rename it to `codeformer-v0.1.0.pth` and place it in `"SwarmUI/dlbackend/comfy/ComfyUI/models/facerestore_models"`

-Just make sure the parameter group is enabled and that `Face Restore Model` is set and it should work, you can also use 'Comfy Workflow/Import From Generate Tab' feature to see what the parameters are doing in the workflow.

-ReActor can do all the face restoration actions that FaceRestoreCF can but FaceRestoreCF caches the face restore model and runs much faster (And doesn't automatically download 2gb of models) so I've left support in for those who prefer it.

 ## Model Paths for Face Restore and Fask Models

-The ReActor and FaceRestoreCF custom nodes do not follow the 'ComfyUI extra paths' config to allow them to exist in the SwarmUI ModelRoot folder.
+The ReActor custom nodes do not follow the 'ComfyUI extra paths' config to allow them to exist in the SwarmUI ModelRoot folder.

-* `Face Swap` models must be installed in:
+* `Face Swap` models can be downloaded from [here](https://huggingface.co/datasets/Gourieff/ReActor/tree/main/models) and must be installed in:

 `"SwarmUI/dlbackend/comfy/ComfyUI/models/insightface"`

-* `Face Restore Model` models must be installed in:
+* `Face Restore Model` models can be downloaded from [here](https://huggingface.co/datasets/Gourieff/ReActor/tree/main/models/facerestore_models) and must be installed in:

 `"SwarmUI/dlbackend/comfy/ComfyUI/models/facerestore_models"`